BenevolenceMessiah/multimodal-discord-bot/README.md

 In this moment we take flight"
 ```

 Inside its free-form reply; the bot parses those lines, executes the matching helper (Tavily search, Stable-Diffusion Forge for image generation, and ACE-Step for music generation) via regex (`tooCallRouter.ts`), and returns rich content—all without ever “faking” a Discord slash interaction, which Discord explicitly forbids for bots.
+This integrates with the `.env` variable `VERBOSE=false`.
+When `VERBOSE` is set to `'true'`, the bot will include the assistant's narrative before and after issuing a tool call (e.g. “Sure thing, let me do that…” and “Here is your generated image!”).
+When `'false'` (the default), only the tool-call line and the generated result are sent to Discord.

 ### 🖥 Local WebUI Interface (WIP)